udoprog/OxidizeBot/README.md

 Two configuration files are neccessary.

-First, `config.toml`.
-You can use the [config.toml.example] as a base which should be included in your distribution.

 Second, `secrets.yml` which specifies secrets for your bot. **This file is very sensitive**, you must avoid sharing it with anyone.

 ```yaml